gladly-team/next-firebase-auth/README.md

 **If your app needs a generalized authentication solution**—not specifically Firebase authentication—you could consider using [NextAuth.js](https://github.com/nextauthjs/next-auth).
 NextAuth.js does *not* use Firebase authentication but supports a wide variety of identity providers, including Google.
 [Read more here](https://github.com/gladly-team/next-firebase-auth/discussions/522#discussioncomment-3336440) about the differences between `next-firebase-auth` and NextAuth.js to see which works best for your needs.

+**If your app uses Next.js's app router,** this package does not yet support it.
+You can follow progress in [#568](https://github.com/gladly-team/next-firebase-auth/issues/568).

 **This package will likely be helpful** if you expect to use both static pages and SSR or if you need access to Firebase ID tokens server side.

 > A quick note on what this package does _not_ do: